acm-cui/website-cui2023/submit/doctoral-consortium.md

 ### 2. Submit your application

-You should submit your application to this [Google Form](https://docs.google.com/forms/d/1VitXQLhYOTkFWvpwv8ecDzpyHtrLFK_6Rp7Q_sWQzXE/viewform?ts=63908015&edit_requested=true "CUI {{ site.conference.year }} Doctoral Consortium application form").
+You should submit your application by email to [cui2023-dc@cui.acm.org](mailto:cui2023-dc@cui.acm.org "CUI {{ site.conference.year }} Doctoral Consortium application email address"), making sure to include your full name, affiliation, and preferred contact email in the submission email text, as well as your extended abstract.

 ### 3. Selection process – curated